Capital One Platinum Credit Card review

 Bankrate’s Take—Is the Capital One Platinum worth it?

-The Capital One Platinum is a smart option to consider if you need a credit card for fair credit but you’re adamant about not paying an annual fee.
+The Capital One Platinum is a smart option to consider if you need a card for fair credit but you’re adamant about sticking to a no annual fee credit card.
 If you sign up, you would be smart to use your card responsibly and wisely, keep a low balance and always pay your credit card bill early or on time.
 If you take those steps, you’ll be on your way to a better credit score and a more lucrative rewards credit card in no time.

 - Good chance at approval with only “fair” credit, or a FICO score as low as 580